 Portuguese Grand Prix tickets: how to get them for the big race

-At the top of their price range is the VILA DO BISPO private boxes.
-They will set you back €52,500 for the full race weekend.
+The Formula 1 website offered fans a luxury experience with their Paddock Club tickets, with the top of their price range being the VILA DO BISPO private boxes.
+They set you back €52,500 for the full race weekend.

-Below that top tier is the Paddock Club with tickets costing €4638.76 for the race weekend, with the Algarve Club then priced at €2650.
+Below that top tier was the Paddock Club with tickets costing €4638.76 for the race weekend, with the Algarve Club then priced at €2650.

 The remaining VIP areas are the Monchique Lounge and Portimao Lounge, both costing €2500 for the race weekend.

 Tickets for Friday only in the Portimao Lounge cost €750 and €2000 to watch the FP3, qualifying and race action across Saturday and Sunday.

 Other tickets for the Paddock Club for Saturday and Sunday cost €3961.19.